AnasHashem/Item-Catalog-Udacity/README.md

 * The purpose of building this project is to practice my skills in making RESTful web apps that provide third party authentication and authorization functionalities.
 That's why the items are dummy, and the front end is not styled.

 ## System Requirments
-- python3
+- Python3
-- flask module and the the ones that are at the beginning of server.py file
+- Flask module and the the ones that are at the beginning of server.py file
-- vagrant 2.20
+- Vagrant 2.20
 - virtual box
 - cloning this repo https://github.com/udacity/fullstack-nanodegree-vm
 - adding the folder to the vagrant directory